Little Mikey

 Little Mikey is a fictional boy played by John Gilchrist (born February 2, 1968) in an American television commercial promoting Quaker Oats' breakfast cereal Life.
 The ad was created by art director Bob Gage, who also directed the commercial.
-It first aired in 1971.
+It first aired in 1972.
 The popular ad campaign featuring Mikey remained in regular rotation for more than 12 years and was one of the longest continuously running commercial campaigns.

 Original commercial

 The commercial centers on three young brothers eating breakfast.
 Before them sits a heaping bowl of Life breakfast cereal.
-Two of the brothers question each other about the cereal, prodding each other to try it, and noting that it is supposed to be healthy.
+Two of the brothers question each other about the cereal, prodding each other to try it and noting that it is supposed to be healthy.
 Neither boy has any desire to taste it ("I'm not gonna try it—you try it!"), so they get their younger brother Mikey to do so ("Let's get Mikey"), noting that "he hates everything".
-Mikey briefly contemplates the bowl, then after tasting the cereal begins to eat it vigorously as the brothers exclaim, "He likes it!
+Mikey briefly contemplates the bowl and after tasting the cereal, begins to eat it vigorously as the brothers exclaim, "He likes it!
 Hey Mikey!"
 Mikey's brothers were played by Gilchrist's actual brothers, Michael (on the left in the spot) and Tommy.
 John is the middle child of seven children born to Tom and Pat Gilchrist of the Bronx..